Inclusive STEM Education for Students with Diverse Learning Needs (PL2105)

 Webinar 2, 4pm - 5.30pm, 29th April

-- Basil Natoli from Croxton School on how gardening and horticulture programs can benefit students with disabilities
+- Basil Natoli and Mick O'Neil from Croxton School on how gardening and horticulture programs can benefit students with disabilities

-- Leanne Compton, Design & Technologies Curriculum Manager on how to adjust curriculum content for diverse learnings and how to monitor, assess and report on student progress
+- Leanne Compton, Design & Technologies Curriculum Manager on using the Victorian Curriculum A-D for diverse learnings and how to teach content and assess student progress

 Webinar 3, 4pm - 5.30pm, 6th May